(Revised May 2018)

 - conduct Union elections;

-- assist with training enquiries and enrol you in education and training courses;
+- assist with training enquiries and enrol you in education and training courses; and/or

-- comply with relevant authorities in relation to reporting on students activities during training courses we conduct;
+- comply with relevant authorities in relation to reporting on students activities during training courses we conduct.

-Using your information for direct marketing:
+Using your information for direct marketing and other communications:

-You consent to our use and disclosure of your personal information for the purposes of direct marketing which may include providing you with information about events, products or services which may be of interest to you.
+You may consent to our use and disclosure of your personal information for the purposes of direct marketing which may include providing you with information about events, news, products or services which may be of interest to you.

 If you do not want us to use your personal information for direct marketing purposes, you may elect not to receive direct marketing at the time of providing your personal information.